Grimface/galaxy-ttrpg/basic-moves.md

 - On a 7-9, they’ll do what you want, but only if you do something for them first.
 - On a miss, they refuse and are offended or enraged that you would even ask.

-When you Try To Protect Someone, roll *+Tough*:
+When you __Try To Protect Someone__, roll *+Tough*:
 - On any success (7+), you protect them okay, but you’ll suffer some or all of the harm they were going to get.
-- On a 10+, choose an extra: You suffer 1 less harm.
-All enemies are now focused on you.
-You inflict harm on the enemy.
-You hold the enemy back.
+- On a 10+, choose an extra:
+  - You suffer 1 less harm.
+  - All enemies are now focused on you.
+  - You inflict harm on the enemy.
+  - You hold the enemy back.
 - On a miss, then you end up making things worse.

 When you __Invoke “Handwavium”__ to explain how the impossible might be possible, if our understanding of science is wrong, explain it to the group.
 Use as much technobabble as possible, and then roll *+Anomalous*: